 Cassius officially changed his name to Muhammad Ali in 1964 when he joined the Nation of Islam.
 In 1971, Ali participated in what was hailed as the fight of the century when on March 8th he went up against heavyweight title holder Joe Frazier at Madison Square Garden.
 The fight lived up to its name as the two undefeated fighters went toe to toe for 15 rounds.
 In the end, Frazier would take the fight, serving Ali his first professional loss.
-Ali and Frazier would meet once again but this time not in a title fight, Frazier had already lost his title to George Foreman.
+Ali and Frazier would fight two more times.
+Their next fight was not in a title fight because Frazier had already lost his title to George Foreman.
 This time Ali took Frazier down which set up a fight against Foreman.
 The match between Ali and Foreman was called "The Rumble in the Jungle" because it took place in Kinshasa, Zaire.
 Ali went into the fight once again as the underdog, and once again surprised the world when he defeated Foreman to regain the heavyweight title in 1981.
 In 1984 Ali was diagnosed with Parkinson's Syndrome.
 The syndrome took away Ali's voice and motor skills.
 Regardless of this setback, he was very active in the fight against Parkinson during his lifetime.
 In 1996 he was given the honor of lighting the Olympic flame.
 He will likely go down in history the greatest Heavy Weight champions of all time.
 Unfortunately, Muhammad Ali died on June 4, 2016 at the age of 74.

 Muhammad Ali Career Earnings